Hamiltonian stochastic Lie systems and applications: Introduction

-Stochastic differential equations may describe phenomena that deterministic differential equations can not \cite{Al09}.
-For example, the probability of disease extinction or outbreak, the quasi-stationary probability distribution, the final size distribution, and the expected duration of an epidemic are features that cannot effectively be modelled by deterministic methods.
-These and other reasons motivate the huge interest in studying stochastic differential equations.
-Although some deterministic differential equations can grasp certain characteristics of stochastic differential equations \cite{CFH23}, only strict stochastic differential equations offer a complete view on the above-mentioned phenomena.
-In particular, it would be interesting to extend to stochastic differential equations the concept of superposition rule.
+Stochastic differential equations may describe phenomena that deterministic differential equations cannot \cite{Al09}.
+For example, the probability of disease extinction or outbreak, the quasi-stationary probability distribution, the final size distribution, and the expected duration of an epidemic are features that cannot effectively be modelled by deterministic methods \cite{Al09}.
+These and other reasons motivate the great interest in studying stochastic differential equations.
+Nevertheless, some deterministic differential equations can capture certain interesting characteristics of models even more easily than stochastic differential equations \cite{EFSZ20}, and stochastic differential equations offer a complementary alternative view \cite{GG_09}.

-The work \cite{LO09} extends the superposition rule notion to a class of systems of stochastic first-order ordinary differential equations, called {\it stochastic Lie systems}.
-Moreover, \cite{LO09} presents a nice and very precise presentation of certain local results about stochastic Lie systems and, as a byproduct, it also explains many technical results on standard Lie systems.
-Despite its mathematical interest, such details are usually skipped in the literature as they have, in general, not many practical applications.
-As noted in \cite{BM10local-global,LS21}, standard works on Lie systems, even theoretically ones, are essentially interested in local aspects and generic points, which makes them skip many technical details analysed in \cite{LO09}.
-Notwithstanding, there is mathematical interest in global and local technical aspects, as illustrated by the work \cite{BM10local-global} for global superposition rules and \cite{LO09}.
-It is worth stressing that stochastic Lie systems were found to have applications in the description of Brownian motions, economical models like the Black-Scholes theory of derivatives prices, and so on \cite{LO09}.
+It is interesting to extend superposition rules to stochastic differential equations.
+The work \cite{LO09} extends the notion of a superposition rule to a class of systems of stochastic first-order ordinary differential equations, called {\it stochastic Lie systems}.
+The authors use a Stratonovich approach, as this makes the theory similar to the deterministic theory of Lie systems \cite{CGM00,Dissertationes,LS21}.
+Moreover, \cite{LO09} presents a precise and interesting account of certain local results about stochastic Lie systems and, as a byproduct, it also explains many technical results on standard Lie systems, which are usually absent in the literature \cite{CGM00,CGM07,LS21,Ram_02}.
+Despite its mathematical interest, many of the technical details given in \cite{LO09} are frequently omitted, as they generally have few practical applications.
+As noted in \cite{BM10local-global,LS21}, standard works on Lie systems, even theoretical ones, are essentially interested in local aspects and generic points, which leads them to skip many technical proofs analysed in \cite{LO09}.
+Nevertheless, there is mathematical interest in both global and local technical aspects, as illustrated by \cite{BM10local-global} for global superposition rules and by \cite{LO09}.
+It is worth stressing that stochastic Lie systems were found to have applications in the description of Brownian motions, economic models such as the Black--Scholes theory of derivative pricing, and so on \cite{LO09}.
+The potential interest of stochastic Lie systems in epidemic models was very briefly mentioned in \cite{EFSZ20}, without, as far as we know, any further development.
+It is worth noting that there are many new potential applications of the theory of Lie systems to stochastic models, which have so far remained almost unexplored.